francistse23/nagi/README.md

 Feel free to submit a pull request or simply message me with suggestions on how to make this app better.
 Any comment and/or feedback is greatly appreciated!

 For those who'd like to clone this repo, please visit [Expo](https://docs.expo.io/) to set up your environment if you haven't already

+### Disclaimer

+I do not own any of the media used for this app.
+Credit goes to the original creators of those content.
+If you see your work being used in this app and you would like that taken down, please let me know and I will remove it as soon as possible.
+Thank you!